Pithikos/rest-framework-roles/README.md

 A security-centric framework aiming to decouple permissions from your models and views.

-The framework provides `view_permissions` as an alternative to `permission_classes`, which in our opinion makes things much more intuitive and also provides greater security by adding the permission checking between the views and the middleware of Django and captures edge-cases like redirections which overwise can expose unnoticed security holes.

 Features:

   - Easy **declarative** permissions set on views.